mrchrisster/MiSTer_SAM/Presets/README.md

 - Excluded all Neo Geo Games that are not in the World Folder
 This improves the amount of games loading successfully through SAM on the Neo Geo core

-- menuonly is set to 0.
+- menuonly is set to "No".
 This means if I stop playing a game, SAM will load a new one, not just from the main menu.

 To use this ini instead as the default, rename to `MiSTer_SAM.ini`